Discover Eastern Washington

 Photo by WDFW

-While many area lakes still have some amount of ice on them going into March, a handful of them participate in the early trout opener on Mar.
-1. As the month progresses, ice will recede and WDFW hatchery staff will spend the month stocking lakes with rainbow trout.
-Find which lakes have been stocked by checking the WDFW Catchable trout plant reports web page.
+As the month progresses, the ice will melt and WDFW hatchery staff will spend the month stocking area lakes with rainbow trout.
+You can find which lakes have been stocked by checking the WDFW Catchable trout plant reports web page.

-If you are ready to move on from ice fishing and start open water fishing and don’t want to wait for larger lakes, it’s no guarantee but Downs Lake in southwest Spokane County is usually the first to melt as it is just 12 feet deep.
-In addition to rainbows, Downs has a good largemouth bass fishery in early spring.
+If you’re looking to move on from ice fishing and start open water fishing, Downs Lake in southwest Spokane County is usually the first to melt as it is just 12 feet deep.
+In addition to rainbows, Downs has good largemouth bass fishing in early spring.

-Liberty Lake, in eastern Spokane County, stays iced over sometimes well into the month but is known for great brown trout fishing in March when it melts.
-Deer Lake, southeast of Chewelah, is best for brook and rainbow trout in earlier March, then lake trout later in the month when things start to warm up.
+Eastern Spokane County’s Liberty Lake stays iced over sometimes well into the month but is known for great brown trout fishing once it opens up.
+Deer Lake, southeast of Chewelah, is best for brook and rainbow trout in earlier March, then lake trout later in the month when things start to warm up a little.

 Winter-only fishing lakes closing

-With the approach of spring comes the closing of winter only lakes, including Hatch Lake in Stevens County, Fourth of July Lake in Lincoln County, and Spokane County’s Hog Canyon Lake.
-They all close at the end of March.
+If you fish WDFW’s winter-only lakes, March is your last chance to do so.
+Williams Lake in Stevens County, Fourth of July Lake in Lincoln County, and Spokane County’s Hog Canyon Lake all close at the end of March.

 Photo by WDFW